Annabelle-Metcalfe/south-wales-pottery-club/README.md

 #### Stupots

 [Stupots](https://www.stupots.co.uk/) is a pottery workshop based in Bristol.
-They offer a wide range of classes and expereinces including corporte team building sessions.
+They offer a wide range of classes and experiences including corporate team building sessions.

 The website is really nicely laid out and responsive.
 The navigation is organised into relevant categories and the logo sits nicely within the menu without being too big.
 They have used a video in place of a hero image on the home page which creates a welcoming experience.
 They have added a modal advising on extra spaces available in the taster sessions on the right of the screen which is a bit detrimental to the video, but does grab your attention.

 As you scroll down there is information on the highlighted experiences that they offer, testimonials, a scrolling gallery incorporating Javascript and finally a large footer which contains a lot of information inluding the address and contact information.
 It is well presented with interesting graphics, the layouts include images and descriptions defined into sections by different background colours and the descriptions are comprehensive without being too long.
-Each includes a link to a dedicated page with more information encouraging clicks.
+Each section includes a link to a dedicated page with more information encouraging clicks.

 The booking and contact pages are also well laid out with well proportioned containers and are clean without too much information.
 The site is responsive and works well on both large and small screens.
 They've used a number of frameworks including Yoast SEO and seems to have been built on Wordpress.
-Overall this is a really user friendly website that looks professional and stands out in the research.
+Overall this is a really user friendly website that looks professional and stands out as a good example from the research for this project.

 ![Stupots](assets/images/readme-images/stupots-1.png)
 ![Stupots](assets/images/readme-images/stupots-2.png)